5 Parenting Tips From My Mother-In-Law That I Couldn't Follow

 Before my baby was born, I gave her the benefit of the doubt on that one.
 My mother-in-law never said not to comfort the baby by rocking him, just not to let him fall asleep like that.
 I had a fancy new rocking glider for breastfeeding that she practically insisted on, after all.

-Yes, it took a bit longer for my son to learn to sleep on his own.
-But it was so worth it.
-I’m not a proponent of the cry-it-out method anyway, so I spent as much time as I needed to for him to feel comfortable enough to sleep.
+Yes, it took a bit longer for my son to learn to sleep on his own, but it was so worth it.
+I’m not a proponent of the cry-it-out method anyway, so I spent as much time as I needed to help him feel comfortable enough to sleep.

 I don’t believe babies can be spoiled.
 If they cry or fuss, they do so for a reason.
 Mommy’s comforting touch, coupled with a soothing motion, is reason enough in my book.

-My partner’s mom gave me another piece of advice along the lines of sleep: A baby should sleep exclusively in his nursery.
+My partner’s mom gave me another piece of sleep advice: A baby should sleep exclusively in his nursery.
 Don’t co-sleep or room-share.

-Truthfully, I understood and agreed with the no co-sleeping rule, and I was concerned about the dangers of bed-sharing.
+Truthfully, I understood and agreed with the no-co-sleeping rule, but I was concerned about the dangers of bed-sharing.

 However, we lived in a loft-style apartment at the time, which meant that our bedroom was upstairs and separated from all other rooms.
 There was no way I felt comfortable leaving a baby to sleep in a downstairs room while I attempted to sleep upstairs.
 When I told my partner’s mom why we set up the baby’s bassinet in our room, she understood but tried to convince me to put him back in his nursery.
 She was confident that he’d be okay, and I had a baby monitor after all.